Why it matters

 One of our business values is that we treat people how they want to be treated.
 We want everyone who works for or with Tesco to have their human rights upheld and we know our customers, colleagues and suppliers do too.

 Overall we believe our trade is a force for good, creating jobs and opportunities for people and communities across the world.
 But we also want those jobs to be good jobs.
 It is important that clear standards are upheld around issues such as: working hours, health and safety, no child or forced labour, freedom of association and ensuring that discrimination does not take place.
-It is also important that where evidence of human rights abuses does occur we ensure it is addressed and those affected receive redress.
+Where we do find evidence of human rights abuses occurring we ensure they are addressed and those affected receive redress.

 We have historically monitored this through an ethical audit programme of our direct supply base.
 However this approach is limited because audits are not always the right tool to use to address hidden or systemic issues like modern slavery which may occur further down the supply chain.